yogeshmpandey/yogeshmpandey.github.io/_posts/2017-03-21-Ratnagiri.md

 >Camels for the Beach ride

 The beach was very pristine and calm.
 Blue ocean waving across the white sand made the time stop for a moment.
-Later in the evening we enjoyed the amazing sunset while eating
+Later in the evening we enjoyed the amazing sunset while eating Bhel Puri.

 <img src="http://i.imgur.com/LX8vpsd.jpg" alt="">